 Private instrumental and vocal instruction is available through SCC's music department.
-Credit is granted for the specific area studied, based on the amount of work, time and content level as specified by the instructor.
-Content level is based on a student's background and interest.
-A maximum of 8 semester hours may be earned, with content changing each time.
-A "juried" performance may be required at the end of each semester.
+Students will be expected to perform in a public recital at the end of the term.
+Credit is granted for the specific area studied, based on the amount of work, time and involvement as specified by the music faculty before enrollment.
+An additional fee is charged for each applied music area selected.
 MUA-101 Applied Voice